 Option 6 scans the entire disk from the directory and flags all bad sectors.
-It the creates a file in User Area 15 which points to all the bad disk sectors so application programs will not encounter them.
+It the creates a file in User Area 15 which points to all the bad disk sectors.
+In this way application programs will not encounter bad spots on the disk.